textpattern/textpattern.github.io/tags/tag-basics/parsing-tag-attributes.md

 The only character that needs escaping is the chosen attribute delimiter itself where it occurs inside the attribute value (double quote in this instance).

-p(alert-block information).
-Note: In Textpattern 4.0.6 and older, delimiter escaping did not exist and the tag parser also failed to handle attribute values containing a @>@.
+Note: In Textpattern 4.0.6 and older, delimiter escaping did not exist and the tag parser also failed to handle attribute values containing a `>`.
+{: .alert-block .information}

 ## Parsed attribute values